Our Vision

 Image

 Myanmar is one of the poorest nations in Southeast Asia and suffers from a dire shortage of adequate educational facilities.
-Myanmar/Burma Schools Project Foundation builds more than thirty classrooms each year in rural villages in Myanmar with the support of Myanmar education officials, local villagers, teachers and construction crews.
+Myanmar/Burma Schools Project Foundation builds from 6-10 schools each year in rural villages in Myanmar with the support of Myanmar education officials, local villagers, teachers and construction crews.
 A key objective of our projects is to provide equal access to centres of education for both girls and boys.
 Fulfilling our vision expands the range of life opportunities for Myanmar’s rural children.

 What We Do

-From 2012-2022, MBSPF has built a total of 73 new school buildings that provide educational infrastructure for over 10,000 children.
-Additionally, we have done renovations at 16 existing school buildings, built 22 teachers’ cottages and put in water wells and solar electricity as needed.
-Since 2017, we have also built 6 rural health clinics.
-In 2023, we are planning to build six new schools, three teachers’ cottages and one medical clinic.
+From 2012-2024, MBSPF has built a total of 88 new school buildings that provide educational infrastructure for 13,000 children.
+Additionally, we have done renovations at 18 existing school buildings, built 32 teachers’ cottages and put in water wells and solar electricity as needed.
+Since 2017, we have also built 8 rural medical clinics.
+In 2025, we are planning to build 7-8 new schools, several teachers’ cottages and a medical clinic.

 Our History